paytrail/.github/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

+**Actual behaviour**

+A clear and detailed description including stack traces and logs about what really happened.
+Make sure to mask/remove any private data.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.